andycroll/andycroll.com/_posts/2012/2012-09-11-pay-equity-and-startups.markdown

 ## All Employees

-The best time to negociate salary is before you sign, just like in a large company.
+The best time to negotiate salary is before you sign, just like in a large company.

 Small companies are even worse than large companies at offering pay increases.
 Pre-revenue startups even more so.
 Not necessarily through malice, more through disorganisation.